Dec

-3 Keys to Connecting with Youth
+3 Keys To Connecting With Youth

 I just finished reading this article: Millennials and the Future of Television.
 It’s geared towards people in media and marketing to youth, but I pulled something out of it that can seriously help out young leaders, youth workers, educators, and parents: